pthreat/StangeMercadoPago/README.md

 That's it!
 You should be ready to use the MercadoPago checkout plugin!

-### Configuring the plugin

-Make sure that everytime you configure this plugin you clear your shop cache (See TODO list)
+NOTE: Make sure that everytime you configure this plugin you clear your shop cache (See TODO list)

 ###UI MODES